Skip to content

 PROMPT and DTTC as Treatment Approaches for Childhood Apraxia of Speech

-May 4, 2022May 4, 2022 speechinthecity Comments Off on PROMPT and DTTC as Treatment Approaches for Childhood Apraxia of Speech
+May 4, 2022May 4, 2022 Comments Off on PROMPT and DTTC as Treatment Approaches for Childhood Apraxia of Speech

 In our practice we use several approaches for treatment of childhood apraxia of speech and other motor speech disorders.
 Some commonly used approaches during speech therapy are PROMPT and DTTC.
 While both effective in treating communication disorders, differentiating between the two can get confusing.
 Both techniques use cues, or hints, in order to get the desired word or sound produced.
 The main difference between the two is the type of cues used by the speech therapist as well as when to use each one.